HarveyBurton96/milestone-project-heritage-housing-issues/README.md

 ![Fourth inherited house predicted sale price](/images/readme_images/Four_inherited_house.png)

-To solve the final reuiremnt of allowing the client to find the sale price of any house in Ames, Iowa.
+To solve the final requirement of allowing the client to find the sale price of any house in Ames, Iowa.
 We have built in our streamlit pages widgets that allow the user to input values for the four important features and it will give the predictive sale price for that house.

 ![Predictive sale price](/images/readme_images/Prediction_sale_price.png)